dcasota/vesxi-on-azure-scripts/README.md

-# VMware ESXi in a Microsoft Azure virtual machine
+# VMware ESXi 7.x in a Microsoft Azure virtual machine

 ![ESXi7ShellOnAzure](https://github.com/dcasota/vesxi-on-azure-scripts/blob/master/ESXi7ShellonAzure.png)

-This lab project contains scripts for provisioning VMware ESXi in a Microsoft Azure virtual machine.
+The lab project target is to make run VMware ESXi 7.x in a Microsoft Azure virtual machine.
 It is not yet finished.
 Use it at your own risk.
 See https://github.com/dcasota/vesxi-on-azure-scripts/wiki/Work-in-Progress

 # Getting started

+  1. Download this lab project to MS Windows client with installed Powershell.
-  1. Create an Azure GenV2 image with VMware Photon OS.
-The creation of the Azure image may be accomplished using https://github.com/dcasota/azure-scripts/blob/master/create-AzImage-PhotonOS.ps1.
+  2. Create an Azure GenV2 image with VMware Photon OS.
-  2. Create a customized ESXi 7 ISO image
+  3. Create a customized ESXi 7 ISO image.
-  3. Upload the ESXi ISO image to a Google drive.
-In ```prepare-disk-ventoy.sh``` modify the params ISOFILENAME and GOOGLEDRIVEFILEID.
+  4. Upload the customized ESXi ISO image to a Google drive, and in ```prepare-disk-ventoy.sh``` modify the params ISOFILENAME and GOOGLEDRIVEFILEID.
-  4. In ```create-AzVM-vESXi7_usingAzImage-PhotonOS.ps1``` change the default params ResourceGroupName, Imagename, etc. and run the script.
+  5. In ```create-AzVM-vESXi7_usingAzImage-PhotonOS.ps1``` change the default params ResourceGroupName, Imagename, etc. and run the script.

   In the actual development phase, the ESXi setup stops as no network adapter can be found.

   ![NoNetworkAdapterOnESXi7](https://github.com/dcasota/vesxi-on-azure-scripts/blob/master/NoNetworkAdapterESXi7.png)

+## MS Windows client with installed Powershell
+   This lab uses MS Powershell, Azure Powershell, Azure CLI, ESXi Customizer and VMware PowerCLI Systembuilder functionalities.
+To make it run on eg. Windows 10, download ```prepare-disk-ventoy.sh``` and ```create-AzVM-vESXi7_usingAzImage-PhotonOS.ps1```.
+Use Notepad++ and Powershell ISE to modify params inside the scripts.

 ## Azure GenV2 image with VMware Photon OS
-   Go through the steps in https://github.com/dcasota/azure-scripts#photon-os-on-azure---scripts to create the required Azure GenV2 image.
+   The step-by-step-guide in https://github.com/dcasota/azure-scripts#photon-os-on-azure---scripts explains how to upload Photon OS on Azure and store it as a GenV2 image.
+   Download and run https://github.com/dcasota/azure-scripts/blob/master/create-AzImage-PhotonOS.ps1 to create an Azure GenV2 image.

 ## Create a customized ESXi 7 ISO image
+   The Azure virtual machine nic adapters type is Mellanox ConnectX-4.
+The standard ESXi7 ISO image contains adapters drivers however the network functionality doesn't work yet.
-   The ESXi ISO image customization is processed to make use of newer Mellanox adapter driver versions.
+   This step of ESXi ISO image customization is processed to make use of newer Mellanox adapter driver versions.
-   VMware ESXi as Microsoft Azure virtual machine has the same minimal requirements as a baremetal installation.
-   The offering used includes ethernet adapters Mellanox Technologies MT27710 Family [ConnectX-4 Lx Virtual Function] [15b3:1016].

    For the ESXi ISO image customization,
-   - download the ESXi-Customizer from github.com/VFrontDe/ESXi-Customizer-PS.
+   - download the ESXi-Customizer from github.com/VFrontDe/ESXi-Customizer-PS
-   - run the ESXi Customizer (```C:\ESXi-Customizer-PS-v2.8.1.ps1 -ozip -v70```) to download the standard ESXi image.
+   - run the ESXi Customizer (```C:\ESXi-Customizer-PS-v2.8.1.ps1 -ozip -v70```) to download the standard ESXi image
    - download the latest Mellanox drivers eg. https://customerconnect.vmware.com/en/downloads/details?downloadGroup=DT-ESXI70-MELLANOX-NMLX5_CORE-419711&productId=974 and unzip it to a directory eg. c:\driver-offline-bundle70.

-   Here's a powershell script sample which creates a customized iso.
+   - Here's a powershell script sample which creates a customized iso.
 Change the variables as needed.
    ```
    $ESXiZipFileName="ESXi-7.0U3a-18825058-standard"
    $ESXiZipFile="C:/"+$ESXiZipFileName+".zip"